No one likes hearing “you should smile more.”

 - 14% feel like their less than perfect smiles are holding them back from developing a successful career.

-If you’re unhappy with your smile, you aren’t alone.
-You now have more options than ever to improve your teeth and well-being at an affordable cost.
+If you’re unhappy with your smile, you are not alone.
+The good news is, you now have more options than ever to improve your teeth and well-being at an affordable cost.

 Omar Orthodontics Can Help You Live the Health Benefits of Smiling and Laughing